skuttleman/one-shot-demo/GDD.md

 Yes.
 It's just a placeholder name.
 TBD is a device built into Mel's suit which emits a pulse that slows down time for a few seconds.
 Usage economics (i.e. ammo, cool-down, cost, penalty) are TBD.... see what I did there?

+#### Stealth Parachute

+Unlocked after collecting all the fill-in-the-blank collectablles.
+An end-of-game treat.
+Gives the player more options for where to enter the base.

 ## Enemies

 ### Enemy Types

 - Basic Units
     - most enemies will be of this type. these enemies patrol and protect the base following the AI awareness states outlined below.
+    - patrols are assigned from the Base Communications Center
+- Unit Pairs
+  - Sometimes units will be assigned to a temporary pair to facilitate a two-person patrol
+  - Light Tower Units
+    - tower guard shines light/ground guard investigates suspicious things
+    - will notice each other missing if you neutralize one
 - Snipers
     - stationary
     - see long distances